 Sidney Lazarus of Non-Ferrous Metal Works (ZAF) (Pty) Ltd and Board Member of BIR non-ferrous metals division said economic and business conditions are improving in South Africa.
 There is still a domestic shortage of suitable scrap and the prices being paid are very high.
 Export permits are still being issued for brass (Drink) and aluminium scrap, while the International Trade Administration Commission (ITAC) is continuing to send representatives to yards to verify export applications, he said.
 Scrap dealers are still melting copper, brass and aluminium into blocks, ingots and billets, thereby creating local shortages of suitable scrap metal.
 But as a result of the unrest in country, he said the South African rand is trading weaker at 14.50 to the US dollar.

 From a Southeast Asia perspective, Darrell Wong, Liberty Iron & Metal, Inc. (USA), Board Member of the BIR non-ferrous metals division said Covid infections are continuing to surge in several major Southeast Asian countries and the spread of the Delta variant has pushed daily cases to record highs in Indonesia, Malaysia and Thailand over recent weeks.
-This has led to more stringent restrictions in these countries.
+This has led to more stringent restrictions in Indonesia and Thailand, and to an extension of national lockdown restrictions in Malaysia.
 While there had been optimism that most of the region’s economies would rebound during the second half of 2021, these renewed virus surges and continued restrictions are likely to slow economic growth significantly over this period, he remarked.

 Non-ferrous merchants and traders are reporting continued interest and demand for all metals from buyers not only in the UK but also from Europe, India and the Far East, said Susie Burrage, Recycled Products Ltd (GBR), Board Member of the BIR non-ferrous metals division.
 The enhanced quality criteria set by China remain a challenge but are being met.
 The increase in the LME lead price initially encouraged more material into the market; this is traditionally the stockpiled metal of choice for UK merchants awaiting significant price increases, but this proved to be short-lived, she commented, adding that merchants seem less inclined to stockpile any grade of non-ferrous metal and gamble on another substantial hike in prices, possibly as a nod to lessons learned when the market suddenly crashed in 2008.